 - Maintains the solar facility for its lifespan (25+ years)

-In most cases, community solar offerings will be to buy energy that’s produced by the solar array.
-This is measured in kilowatt-hours (kWh) and is the same thing you buy from your current energy company.
-Some projects may offer you the option to buy a portion of the solar array upfront.
+Much less commonly, a project may offer you the option to buy a portion of the solar array upfront.
 In that case you are buying kilowatts (kW) or the capacity to produce energy.
 Depending on how many kilowatts you buy you will get a certain number of kilowatt-hours produced each month and applied to your energy company bill as a credit.

 It should be!
 But, check the agreement from the provider and make sure you know what the cost per kilowatt-hour will be now, and what it could be in the future.
 There are several likely options for the price: